crramirez/limesurvey/README.md

 -	`-e LIMESURVEY_ADMIN_PASSWORD=...` (defaults to "" - the password of the Limesurvey administrator)
 -	`-e LIMESURVEY_ADMIN_NAME=...` (defaults to "Lime Administrator" - The full name of the Limesurvey administrator)
 -	`-e LIMESURVEY_ADMIN_EMAIL=...` (defaults to "lime@lime.lime" - The email address of the Limesurvey administrator)
+-	`-e LIMESURVEY_DEBUG=...` (defaults to 0 - Debug level of Limesurvey, 0 is off, 1 for errors, 2 for strict PHP and to be able to edit standard templates)
+-	`-e LIMESURVEY_SQL_DEBUG=...` (defaults to 0 - Debug level of Limesurvey for SQL, 0 is off, 1 is on - note requires LIMESURVEY_DEBUG set to 2)

 If the `LIMESURVEY_DB_NAME` specified does not already exist on the given MySQL server, it will be created automatically upon startup of the `limesurvey` container, provided that the `LIMESURVEY_DB_USER` specified has the necessary permissions to create it.